wp-plugins/youtube-embed-plus/readme.txt

 3. YouTube Embed Screenshot 3: PRO Visual YouTube Wizard

 == Changelog ==

+= YouTube Embed 5.0 =
+Built-in YouTube video search, viewing, and insertion right from your editor tab (for all users).
+The ability to review the latest web discussions about a video you want to embed before embedding it (PRO users).
+Other minor optimizations.

 = YouTube Embed 4.8 =
 Works when pasting embed link in sidebar text widgets